Guts ventured forth to Maine to present:

 Finding a Voice: Music from the Streets of Venice to the Courts of France

-The concert is presented as a fundraiser toward purchase of the historically-informed violin you will hear, on generous loan to the violinist by maker Douglas Cox of Brattleboro, Vermont.
-Admission is pay-what-you-decide donation.
+The concert was presented as a fundraiser toward purchase of the historically-informed violin on generous loan to Sylvia by maker Douglas Cox of Brattleboro, Vermont.
+Admission was pay-what-you-decide donation.
+The fundraiser is still going on.
+If you would like to contribute, please click here!

 Saturday, December 9th, 7:00pm, Unitarian Universalist Church of Brunswick.